 is referred to in these regulations as a prisoner on remand and shall be treated accordingly.

+[Regulation 55 amended in Gazette 9 May 2008 p.
+1844-5.]

 56. Visits to remand prisoners

 Subject to section 66 of the Act, a prisoner on remand shall be permitted to receive visits from the prisoner’s spouse, de facto partner, friends and relations —